StareInTheAir/shell-scripts/knowledge/Fedora server setup/readme.md

 	systemctl --user enable syncthing
 	systemctl --user start syncthing

 By default syncthing is then started, when the user logs in and stopped, when the user logs out.
-Start syncthing at boot time, without login:
+Start syncthing at boot time, without login and not stop it at logout:

 	loginctl enable-lingering user